Magdala, South Australia

 Magdala (sometimes erroneously spelled Magdalla) is a former settlement and current locality about 20 km north of Gawler in South Australia.
 There was formerly a church and Lutheran school, but all that remains is the cemetery.
 Magdala is on the road from Templers to Hamley Bridge.
 It was established in the 1890s and had a school from 1903 to 1940.
+The Roseworthy-Peterborough railway line passes through the settlement.